 Hugo Van Der Goes’ Portinari Altarpiece, was shocking when first revealed to the public.
 The unprecedented portrayal of the shepherd’s amazed viewers and emphasized Van Der Goes theme of humility.
 A monumental work that challenged both the art world, and the individual, to reconsider what is truly important.
 This work stands as a testament to the brilliance of this troubled artist.

+Hugo Van Der Goes is recognized as one of the most original and bold of the Netherlandish painters.
+Born in or around Ghent, he spent most of his artistic life there.
 He completed altarpieces, portraits, court commissions and civic projects.
-Few of his original works have survived, however we have many copies of his works.
+Few of his original works have survived, however we have many copies of Van Der Goes work.
 The extent to which copies were made is a testament to his popularity and enduring influence in the area.
 His influence extended far beyond Ghent.
 Part of that influence is due to the Portinari Triptych that we will be looking at today.

-The piece was commissioned by Tommaso Portinari, who was from Florence but was living in Bruges as he was the manager of that branch of the Medici Bank.
-He probably made the commission to show that while he lived abroad he was still loyal to Florence, and lest anyone forget him, he and his family are included in the painting.
+The piece was commissioned by Tommaso Portinari, who was from Florence, but was living in Bruges, as he was the manager of that branch of the Medici Bank.
+He probably made the commission to show that, while he lived abroad, he was still loyal to Florence, and lest anyone forget him, he and his family are included in the painting.

 While I will be spending most of our time examining the central panel of the triptych, all of the panels work together to tell a story, so we will quickly look at the closed view, and the side panels.